sebastianseilund/dukaluk/README.md

-# marathon-docker-logs
+# dukaluk

+Say "Docker log" really fast!
+Dukaluk!

-Monitors Docker start/stop events, attaches to containers, streams their output to log files on disk.
+Monitors Docker start/stop events, attaches to containers, streams their output to Logstash.

-Used with Marathon.
-Runs on all our Mesos slaves.
-Filebeat/Logstash picks up the log files and ships events to Elasticsearch.

-No docs here, but see how it's used in [billy-infra](https://github.com/billysbilling/billy-infra).

 Inspired by http://www.elastic.io/en/log-aggregation-for-docker-containers-in-mesos-marathon-cluster/

 TODO

 - Do we miss any events in the beginning between the Docker container starts and we actually attach from here?
+- Docs